sik-flow/sik-flow.github.io/_projects/2020-07-28-Leverage_Points.md

 visualizer.fit(df['X'].values.reshape(-1, 1), df['Y'])
 ```

+    /Users/jeffreyherman/opt/anaconda3/lib/python3.7/site-packages/sklearn/utils/deprecation.py:143: FutureWarning: The sklearn.metrics.classification module is  deprecated in version 0.22 and will be removed in version 0.24.
+The corresponding classes / functions should instead be imported from sklearn.metrics.
+Anything that cannot be imported from sklearn.metrics is now part of the private API.
+      warnings.warn(message, FutureWarning)
     /Users/jeffreyherman/opt/anaconda3/lib/python3.7/site-packages/sklearn/base.py:213: FutureWarning: From version 0.24, get_params will raise an AttributeError if a parameter cannot be retrieved as an instance attribute.
 Previously it would return None.
       FutureWarning)
     /Users/jeffreyherman/opt/anaconda3/lib/python3.7/site-packages/yellowbrick/regressor/influence.py:183: UserWarning: In Matplotlib 3.3 individual lines on a stem plot will be added as a LineCollection instead of individual lines.
 This significantly improves the performance of a stem plot.
 To remove this warning and switch to the new behaviour, set the "use_line_collection" keyword argument to True.